outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - independence (closed trade loops) as time storage
   - development of key decision metrics (bias towards more measurable/different metrics rather than the right metric)
   - vertex as a pivot point for an interface
+  - example of choosing inefficiencies/exploit combinations in a system

   - function to create graph from article
   - function to predict a compound for a pathogen/condition requires data: